 He rowed for Fairfax High School and graduated from George Mason in 2010 earning a B.S. degree in Administration of Justice with a minor in Psychology.
 Coach Paul is also an Assistant Coach with the United States Junior National Team and Director for the USJNT Mid-Atlantic Small Boat Camps.
 Off the water, he works in a local law office and as RRC’s Executive Director.

 Coach Petty is also considered one of the DMV areas top boat trailer drivers with over ten years of experience.
 He is the Head Boy’s Coach for Resilient Rowing Club.
-Off the water, he works as the Operations Manager Northern Virginia Community College in Annandale, VA, in addition to handling the mechanical and operational aspects of Resilient Rowing LLC.
+Off the water, he works as the Grounds supervisor at Northern Virginia Community College in Annandale, VA, in addition to handling the mechanical and operational aspects of Resilient Rowing LLC.